misha823/My-Website/README.md

 Hello.

-This is a trial run of Michael DUmesh website.
+This is a trial run of Michael Dumesh website.